-I’ve done a lot of travel in my day – I’ve been to Portugal, Florida, Mexico, Jamaica, and frequented Maui.
+I’ve done a lot of travel in my day – I’ve been to Portugal, Florida, Mexico, Jamaica, Cuba, and frequented Maui.
 I’ve been to every major city in my home province of British Columbia, Canada and many cities in Alberta.
 I’ve visited Oregon, LA, San Diego, Vegas, Arizona, Seattle and many places in between.
 I’ve swam with turtles in the wild, enjoyed doors-off helicopter rides, been to numerous AMAZING shows, eaten at top notch restaurants and witnessed some of the most gorgeous scenery.

 My husband asked me during one of our travels why I would never take pictures.